-Thirteen w eek s ended Twenty-six weeks ended
+Thirteen w eeks s ended Thirty-nine weeks ended

-August 1, August 3, August 1, August 3,
+(f in millions) 0 ctober 31, Ν , , N ovember 2,

 (\$ in millions) 2020 2019 2020 2019

-Losses related to social unrest \$ 18 \$ - \$ 18 \$
+Losses related to social unrest \$ 1 \$ 5 19 \$

-Runners Point shut down 16 16
+Runners Point shut down 3 19

 Impairment of long-lived assets and right-of-

-use assets - 15 -
+use assets 15

-Eastbay reorganization 3 3
+Eastbay reorganization 3

-Pension litigation related charges 1 1 2 2
+Pension litigation related charges 1 2 3

-Lease termination costs - 13 13
+Lease termination costs - 13

-Total impairment and other charges \$ 38 \$ 14 \$ 54 \$ 15
+Total impairment and other charges \$ 4 \$ 1 🕄 5 58 \$ 16

-We recorded charges of \$18 million related to social unrest in the second quarter, which resulted in physical damage and inventory loss to approximately 135 stores.
-This charge included inventory losses of \$14 million, damages to store property of \$2 million, and repairs and other costs of \$2 million.
+Costs and losses related to social unrest represented inventory losses, damages to store property, repairs, and other costs incurred in connection with the riots that affected certain parts of the United States and Canada during the second quarter of 2020.
+During the third quarter, social unrest continued and resulted in an additional loss of \$1 million.
+Approximately 140 stores were damaged due to the unrest.
+Substantially all of the damaged stores reopened during the third quarter.
+The total charge for the year-to-date period included inventory losses of \$15 million, damages to store property of \$2 million, and repairs and other costs of \$2 million.
 We are currently working with our insurers to determine the amount of our covered losses under our property insurance policy.
 Insurance recovery for losses in excess of our deductible will be recorded in the period in which we conclude our settlement discussions with our insurance providers.

 In May 2020, we made the strategic decision to shut down our Runners Point business and to consolidate our Sidestep support staff into our other operations in Europe.
-Also, as part of the next phase of the Champs Sports and Eastbay strategic initiative, we restructured positions and aligned several functions across the banners and plan to consolidate certain Eastbay operations from Wausau, Wisconsin into the Champs Sports headquarters in Bradenton, Florida.
-We recorded charges of \$16 million related to the shutdown of the Runners Point business and \$3 million related to the reorganization associated with Eastbay.
+Also, as part of the next phase of the Champs Sports and Eastbay strategic initiative, we restructured positions and aligned several functions across the banners and consolidated certain Eastbay operations into the Champs Sports headquarters.
+We recorded charges of \$19 million related to the shutdown of the Runners Point business and \$3 million related to the reorganization associated with Eastbay.
+As part of the decision to close the Runners Point banner, certain Runners Point stores have been converted into other banners and approximately 40 Runners Point and Sidestep stores closed prior to their natural lease expirations.

-As part of the decision to close the Runners Point banner, certain Runners Point stores will convert to other banners and approximately 40 Runners Point and Sidestep stores will close prior to their natural lease expiration.
-The following table presents a rollforward of our restructuring liability, which is recorded in Accrued and other liabilities on the Condensed Consolidated Balance Sheets.
-The remaining restructuring liability at August 1, 2020, which primarily relates to severance payments, is expected to be substantially paid within the next twelve months.
+The table below presents a rollforward of our restructuring liability, which is recorded in Accrued and other liabilities on the Condensed Consolidated Balance Sheets.
+The remaining restructuring liability at October 31, 2020, which primarily relates to severance payments, is expected to be substantially paid within the next twelve months.

-(\$ in millions) Runner s Point Eastbay Total Balance as of February 1, 2020 \$ - \$ - \$ - Charges 16 3 19 Payments (2) (2) (4) Foreign currency fluctuations 1 1 Balance as of August 1, 2020 \$ 15 \$ 1 \$ 16
+(\$ in millions) Runners s Point Eastbay Total

+Balance as of February 1, 2020 \$ \$ \$

+Charges 19 3 22

+Payments (9) (2) (11)

+Balance as of October 31, 2020 \$ 10 \$ 1 \$ 11

-Due to the COVID-19 pandemic and its effect on our actual and projected results, during the first quarter of 2020 we determined that a triggering event occurred for certain underperforming stores operating in Europe and, therefore, we conducted an impairment review.
+Due to the COVID-19 pandemic and its effect on our actual and projected results, during the first quarter of 2020, we determined that a triggering event occurred for certain underperforming stores operating in Europe and, therefore, we conducted an impairment review.
 We evaluated the long-lived assets, including the right-of-use assets, of 70 stores and recorded non-cash charges of \$15 million to write down store fixtures, leasehold improvements, and right-of-use assets.